reflexpoem/mp-blocks-maven/README.md

 **Authors**

 * Samuel A. Rebelsky (starter code).
-* Your Name Here
-* Your name Here
+* Sebastian Manza
+* Sunjae Kim

 **Notes for the reader**

-PLEASE ADD NOTES FOR SOMEONE NOT FAMILIAR WITH THE PROJECT.
+This project creates blocks of ASCII text in various forms, ranging from grids of repeated ASCII text to differently aligned blocks.
+We have also implemented our own original AsciiBlock, which diagonally shifts rows of text one to the right.

+Code for TestNewBlock is heavily borrowed from the TestBlocks.java file (modified Grid tests for the large part).

 ---

-This code may be found at <https://github.com/YOUR_USERNAME/YOU_REPO>.
+This code may be found at <https://github.com/reflexpoem/mp-blocks-maven>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.